 We now wish to complete the rotational reduction, removing -- in analogy to the translational reduction in sec.\ \ref{translationalRed} (and in \cite{vanrietvelde2018change}) -- any redundant information from our states (\ref{PsiB,C|A}) and recovering the reduced quantum theory on $\ch_{BC|A}$ in $A$ perspective from sec.\ \ref{redQ3D}.
-This second step will, again, be achieved by a projection onto the classical gauge fixing conditions and a variable change.
+This second step will, again, be achieved by a conditioning on the classical gauge fixing conditions and a variable change.